wsl-workshop/wsl-workshop.github.io/README.md

 # Preliminary list of invited speakers

 The ACML-WSL workshop will feature on a **3 hours** event.
 We plan to invite **4 keynote speakers** who are leading experts in weakly-supervised learning area.
-A list of keynote speakers includes:
+A list of keynote speakers (alphabetic ordering) includes:

 Prof. **James T. Kwok**, Hong Kong University of Science and Technology